yuqiao1205/travelwise/README.md

    npm start
    ```

-   - The backend server will typically run on `http://localhost:8080`
+   - The backend will run on `http://localhost:8080`.

-2. Start the frontend
+1. Start the frontend

+   Open another terminal and run the command

    ```sh
    cd application/client
    npm start
    ```

-   - The frontend server will typically run on `http://localhost:3000`
+   - The frontend will run on `http://localhost:3000` and you can access the TravelWise application at that URL.

+1. NOTE: You can use the [Caddy](https://caddyserver.com/) to expose the application to HTTPS.